edison914/Ab-Clone-Express/README.md

     }
     ```

-### Create a Booking from a Spot based on the Spot's id - done
+### Create a Booking from a Spot based on the Spot's id

 Create and return a new booking from a spot specified by id.

-* Require Authentication: true - done
+* Require Authentication: true
-* Require proper authorization: Spot must NOT belong to the current user - done
+* Require proper authorization: Spot must NOT belong to the current user
 * Request
   <!--!!START SILENT -->
   * Method: POST